 Macrominerals are essential in amounts of 100 milligrams or higher each day; trace minerals are found in small amounts in the body.
 We’re sharing more info on the minerals that have established RDAs or AIs.

 What does calcium do?
 Calcium promotes strong bones and teeth.
-It also aids muscle movement and helps with transporting messages from the brain to body parts.
+It also aids muscle movement and helps with transporting messages from the brain to other body parts.

 Ages 19–70: 1,000 milligrams